kermitt2/grobid/doc/Install-Grobid.md

 ## Build GROBID from the source

+!!! tip
-**Please make sure that Grobid is installed in a path with no parent directories containing spaces.**
+    Please make sure that Grobid is installed in a path with no parent directories containing spaces.

 ### Build GROBID with Gradle